-This article shows you how to add a few seconds of black, white or any other colour to the timeline.
+This article shows you how to add a few seconds of black, white, or any other color to the timeline.

-It also shows you how to make a colour clip semi-transparent (slightly see-through) so you can put over videos to change their colour.
+It also shows you how to make a colored clip semi-transparent (slightly see-through), so you can put over videos to change their color.

-(If you would like to change the contrast, temperature, brightness or saturation of a video clip, see this article instead: How to change the colour of a video)
+(If you would like to change the contrast, temperature, brightness, or saturation of a video clip, see this article instead: How to change the color of a video)

-How to add a black section to your video
+How to add a solid color background to your video

-1. Click on the Graphics tab on the left sidebar.
+Step 1.
+Click on the graphics tab on the toolbar

-2. Drag and drop Black into the timeline
+Step 2.
+Drag and drop a colored background

-Drag and drop the blank black square from the Backgrounds menu onto your timeline.
+Drag and drop a black, white, or purple background from the backgrounds menu onto your timeline.
 You can also click on the + plus button to add the background directly to your timeline.

-3. Trim the Black clip to the length you want
+Step 3.
+Trim the background clip to your desired length